We’re hiring a Politics Correspondent

 – Experience in data journalism and working with numbers such as surveys, FOIs, infographics

 – A 2.1 degree from a good university

 – Young, sociable and ambitious team

 – A mixture of home and office working, and access our Shoreditch co-working space

 – Company MacBook

 Email Editor-in-Chief Grace Vielma ([email protected]) with the following:

 – Your CV

-– 3 links to your work that prove you’re perfect for this role, including at least one video you’ve presented.
+– 3 links to your work that prove you’re perfect for this role, including at least one video you’ve presented or appeared in.
 This may also include links to published stories and any broadcast appearances

-– 3 story ideas that would work well for the Agenda section on The Tab website.
+– 3 story ideas that would be really well-read on the Agenda section on The Tab website.
 Include a headline, and brief synopsis for each

 – 3 video ideas that would get 100,000+ views on social for Agenda.
 Include a brief summary of who you would speak to, how you would go about making it happen